 “The CAMTC reported in its 2015 Sunset Review Report that it's hearing process works very well and is cost effective. …Before sending a proposed denial or proposed revocation or discipline letter, the CAMTC makes sure that there is sufficient evidence to take action against the individual.
 This results in a very high number of proposed denials and proposed certificate holder disciplines being upheld…”

-In her most recent report to the Board of Directors, CAMTC Director of Governmental Affairs, Beverly May, states on page 50:
+In her report to the Board of Directors, CAMTC Director of Governmental Affairs, Beverly May, stated on page 50:

 “There are approximately 190 cities and counties that require certification at this point.
 At least 13 others … are in some stage of preparing a new ordinance, and the intent of each at this point is to require certification. …It will take some political push to move the process.”